 - People are at the heart of our plans to build a greener, fairer and healthier society, particularly young people.
-We will work with our communities to support local people to develop the skills, aspiration and opportunities to secure good jobs. - We want to grow and retain local talent through high quality programmes, including adult and community learning, skills development, apprenticeships and employment support. - We will boost representation of key groups such as care experienced young people and BAME communities - in the labour market and help them progress into higher skilled, higher value jobs. - We want to enhance the education curriculum offers for children and young people to maximise their opportunities to succeed in Southampton. - We will deliver our Future of Work (FoW) programme in Southampton to help the city, its workers and businesses adapt to increased automation and thus benefit from the many opportunities that digitalisation can generate.
+We will work with our communities to support local people to develop the skills, aspiration and opportunities to secure good jobs. - We want to grow and retain local talent through high quality programmes, including adult and community learning, skills development. apprenticeships and employment support. - We will boost representation of key groups, such as young people, and people from ethnic minority backgrounds, in the labour market and help them progress into higher skilled, higher value jobs. - We want to enhance the education curriculum offers for children and young people to maximise their opportunities to succeed in Southampton. - We will deliver our Future of Work (FoW) programme in Southampton to help the city, its workers and businesses adapt to increased

-- Unemployment has increased as a result of the COVID-19 pandemic.
-Our focus is to reduce the scale of unemployment and lessen the economic impacts of COVID-19 through: - o attracting new jobs to the city, - supporting people to transfer skills to new industries and changing employer demands for jobs - o raising awareness amongst businesses on new and smarter ways of working. - There are increasing numbers of people over 25 who have never experienced unemployment, including the self-employed who are doing so for the first time.
+- automation and thus benefit from the many opportunities that digitalisation can generate. - Unemployment has increased as a result of the COVID-19 pandemic.
+Our focus is to reduce the scale of unemployment and lessen the economic impacts of COVID-19 through: - attracting new jobs to the city, - supporting people to transfer skills to new industries and changing employer demands for jobs. - o raising awareness amongst businesses on new and smarter ways of working. - There are increasing numbers of people over 25 who have never experienced unemployment, including the self-employed, who are doing so for the first time.
 As a result, they often lack access or awareness of pathways to reskilling.

-- Southampton has 259,843 residents of which 132,300 (50.9%) are male and 127,534 (49.1%) are female. - Southampton is a diverse city with 150 languages spoken in our schools. - The population is expected to increase by 5.4% to 273,798 by 2026. - Children between the ages 0 to 4 make up 5.8% of the population - Young people aged between 15 and 24 make up 19.7% of the population - In 2019/20, unemployment was estimated to be 5.4% in Southampton.
+50.9% 49.1% FEMALE

+Southampton is a diverse city with 152 languages spoken in our schools

+The population is expected to increase by 5.4% to 273,798 by 2026.

+Children between the ages 0 to 4 make up 5.8% of the population of which 132,300 (50.9%) are male and 127,534 (49.1%) are female

+Southampton has 259,843 residents

+Young people aged between 15 and 24 make up 19.7% of the population

+In 2019/20, unemployment was estimated to be 5.9% in Southampton.

-- The proportion of the population qualified to NVQ level 4 or above in the city is increasing, but continues to be lower than the national average (41.2% compared to 43.5%) - Over 13% of our working age population have no or low (NVQ level 1) qualifications - People who live in the city earn on average £64 per week less than people who commute into the city for work. - 28% of council tenants report having no access to the internet. - 12% of Southampton residents do not speak English as their main language.
+The proportion of the population qualified to NVQ level 4 or above in the city is increasing, but continues to be lower than the national average (38.1% compared to 40.0%)

-- Future of Work Programme

-- Solent Apprenticeship Hub

-- DWP Partnership Agreement

-- Unemployment rate

-- Employment rate

-- Self-employment rate

-- Reduction in NEETS (Not in Education, Employment, or Training)

-- Improved skills levels

-- Narrowing of wage gap

-- Levels of graduate retention

-- Number of job opportunities in the city

-- Number of apprenticeships started

-- Reduce the gap in life expectancy between the most and least deprived neighbourhoods.
+10% of our working age population have no or low (NVQ level 1) qualifications

+People who live in the city earn on average £72 per week less than people who commute into the city for work.

+28% of council tenants report having no access to the internet.

+12% of Southampton residents do not speak English as their main language.

+18.4% of children in Southampton aged under 16 are in low income families, compared to the England average of 15.2%

+16.7% of all children in Southampton aged under 20 are in low income families, compared to the England average of 15.1%